Henry Winkler: Work with John Ritter

 Winkler worked on a few projects with his longtime friend, actor John Ritter, whom he first met in 1978 at ABC's 25th anniversary party, when Winkler was still on Happy Days, and Ritter was Jack Tripper on the television series Three's Company.
 He directed Ritter in the 1986 television movie A Smoky Mountain Christmas starring Dolly Parton, and in 1993, they co-starred in the made-for-television movie, The Only Way Out.

 Later in 1999, Neil Simon gave Winkler the chance to be involved with his first theatrical production since 1973, when he asked him to do a read-through of The Dinner Party.
 Given the problems he had with cold-readings, Winkler initially panicked.
 However, he asked for the script in advance in order to memorize it, and managed to get through the reading.
 Simon eventually contacted Winkler again, and asked him to be in the theatrical version he was staging, to which Winkler agreed.
 He was also excited to be working with Ritter again.
-While their initial debut was not well-received, they were asked to perform the play in Washington D.C, which they did with a few casting changes, and to good reviews.
-The play then moved to Broadway, and again received positive reviews (which, Winkler states, made his initial experience in the 1973 show 42 Seconds from Broadway "right").
+Although their initial debut was not well-received, they were invited to perform the play in Washington, D.C. with a few casting changes, and it received positive reviews.
+The play then moved to Broadway, and again received positive reviews.

-In September 2003, he was slated for a guest appearance on Ritter's show, 8 Simple Rules (for Dating my Teenage Daughter).
+In September 2003, he was slated for a guest appearance on Ritter's show, 8 Simple Rules.
 However, during the filming of the episode, Ritter became ill and had to be taken to the hospital, dying hours later.
 The episode was never completed, and Winkler's role was dropped.